 MAKE A DONATION

 Help us help the Taranaki Cancer Society!
 Unfortunately events cost money to organise and run.
-While we already have an amazing set of sponsors on board, every little bit helps, and means more of the entry fees will go towards funding a new programme or piece of equipment for the Taranaki Cancer Society.
+While we already have an amazing set of sponsors on board, every little bit helps, and means more of the entry fees will go into funding exercise programs for Cancer Survivors in our province.

 Our bank account is: 15-3948-0437016-00.

 Thanks in advance for your generous donation!

 Earlier this year the Cape Egmont Half Marathon team made the difficult decision to hold the event virtually as a result of COVID-19 and the lockdown.